mobidoktor/ebay_scraper/README.md

 # ebay_scraper
 An eBay scraper using Selinium, Beautiful Soup, Firebase and lxml.
+Intended for use by E-Bay traders to gather data on transactions, automatically bid on desired items, or automate the sales process.
+May need a little retasking for some of those things.

 ## Why use ebay_scraper, and not some other eBay scraping library?